vitejs/awesome-vite/README.md

 - [unplugin-imagemin](https://github.com/ErKeLost/unplugin-imagemin) - High performance compressed Picture based on squoosh and sharp.
 - [vite-plugin-image-optimizer](https://github.com/FatehAK/vite-plugin-image-optimizer) - Optimize (compress) your image assets using Sharp.js and SVGO at build time.
 - [vite-plugin-no-bundle](https://github.com/ManBearTM/vite-plugin-no-bundle) - Generate unbundled code for use with native ESM or other bundlers.
-- [vite-plugin-clean](https://github.com/z-ti/vite-plugin-clean) - A vite plugin to remove/clean your build folder(s).
+- [vite-plugin-clean](https://github.com/z-ti/vite-plugin-clean) - Remove or Clean your build folder(s).

 #### Transformers